sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 e168cc27-50e9-4de3-81b6-32c8ff17d3b1
 ```

-Copy this and the connectionId for the "Client_D" connection off to a text file for use later.
+Copy this and the connectionId for the `Client_D` connection off to a text file for use later.

 ### Create Teams
 Navigation to `Administration` > `Teams` and create add the `CLIENT_C` and `CLIENT_D` teams.